cyrusinnovation/ideas/TASKS.md

 WIP
 ---
+* Highlight outliers in full team view.

 TODO
 ----
-* Highlight outliers in full team view.
+* Show "All Stories" and "All Stories Per Point" averages
 * Review clarity of user interface.
 * Probably a good time to review code, too.